 A zoonotic disease is one that can be passed from pets to people.
 People often worry about the possibility of infection for themselves or family when a pet is diagnosed with intestinal parasites, such as worms.
-Unfortunately, this concern is valid, as there are several intestinal parasites that are considered to be zoonoses.
+Unfortunately, this concern is valid, as several intestinal parasites are considered to be zoonoses.

 Roundworms, more properly known as ascarids, are one of the most common intestinal parasites seen in both dogs and cats.
-In fact, many–if not most–puppies and kittens are born with roundworms.
+Many—if not most—puppies and kittens are born with roundworms.
 They do, however, have the potential to be passed to people, and children are at highest risk for infection with roundworms.

-In order to infect a dog or cat, tapeworms require an intermediate host, which is usually a flea or a small prey animal that is ingested.
-The intermediate host is also necessary for transmission of tapeworms to people, and dogs and cats do not serve as intermediate hosts.
+To infect a dog or cat, tapeworms require an intermediate host, which is usually a flea or a small prey animal that is ingested.
+The intermediate host is also necessary for the transmission of tapeworms to people, and dogs and cats do not serve as intermediate hosts.
 However, eating uncooked meat or fish that is infected can pass certain types of tapeworms to people.

-Trichinella spiralis is another intestinal parasite that has the ability to infect people.
-However, dogs here in the US are seldom the cause of trichinosis (infection with T. spiralis) in people.
+Trichinella spiralis is another intestinal parasite that can infect people.
+However, dogs in the United States are seldom the cause of trichinosis (infection with T. spiralis) in people.
 This disease is transmitted only by eating undercooked meat infected with the parasite, most often pork or game.

 Another intestinal parasite that can be passed from people to pets is Giardia.
 Giardia is different from many other intestinal parasites because it's a protozoan, or a single-celled organism, rather than a worm.
 Nevertheless, it can infect puppies, dogs, and cats and can also potentially be passed to people.